Our goals in action

 As a child-friendly campus, we have implemented initiatives through our Queen’s University Child Friendly Campus Initiative that help parents and caregivers on campus to nurture their families while pursuing their scholarly and work responsibilities.

-The Queen’s Day Care Centre provides affordable on-campus childcare.
-The Queen’s daycare financial assistance program provides subsidized childcare and other financial assistance for students with dependents and/or families, while the Childcare Support Plan provides reimbursement for eligible expenses to faculty and staff.
+The Queen’s Daycare Centre provides affordable on-campus childcare.
+The Queen’s Daycare financial assistance program provides subsidized childcare and other financial assistance for students with dependents and/or families, while the Childcare Support Plan provides reimbursement for eligible expenses to faculty and staff.

 Empowering women in politics

 The Queen’s Female Leadership in Politics Conference is Canada’s premier undergraduate conference which seeks to empower women in politics.
-The two-day event brings together more than 150 students from across the country and provides participants the necessary skills and connections they need to succeed.
+The two-day event brings together more than 150 students from across the country and provides participants with the necessary skills and connections they need to succeed.

 Administration and operations

-Tracking enrollment and representation
+Tracking enrolment and representation

-To better understand our progress in ensuring equitable enrollment at Queen’s, we compile an annual Division of Student Affairs Enrolment Report, which provides information about incoming first-year undergraduate and graduate students, including enrolment information for international, self-identified Indigenous, and first-generation students, as well as retention and graduation rates.
+To better understand our progress in ensuring equitable enrolment at Queen’s, we compile an annual Division of Student Affairs Enrolment Report, which provides information about incoming first-year undergraduate and graduate students, including enrolment information for international, self-identified Indigenous, and first-generation students, as well as retention and graduation rates.

-Queen’s also regularly tracks our efforts to increase the representation and engagement of students, faculty, and staff from equity-seeking groups through Inclusive Queen’s.
+Queen’s also regularly tracks our efforts to increase the representation and engagement of students, faculty, and staff from equity-deserving groups through Inclusive Queen’s.
 Through outreach programs and targeted recruitment, we also encourage applications by women in subjects where they are underrepresented.
 Additionally, we track women’s likelihood of graduating compared to men’s, and develop plans to close any gap.
 Through these measurements, we are proactively building a campus that welcomes and reflects diverse identities, cultures, and perspectives.